northeastern-rc/rc-public-documentation/docs/source/classroom/class_guide.md

 Each course directory gets a default 1TB of storage space.
 This amount can be increased in the initial application form for classroom access, or requested anytime during an actively running course, by contacting <rchelp@northeastern.edu>

-Once the course has ended, and final grades have been submitted, the courses space including all data and shared class files will be archived, and all student personal directories will be deleted.
+Once the course has ended, and final grades have been submitted, all student personal directories will be deleted.
+The remaining courses space including all data and shared class files will be archived for one year.
 Any students who had access to the HPC cluster only though the course will no longer have access when the course is completed.

 Please see our page on [getting-access](https://rc.northeastern.edu/getting-access/) if you would like an account that persists through taking courses.